vtex-apps/return-app/docs/README.md

   |Different from website|

 - **Other Option**: toggle this to include a generic other return request reason.
 The store user can input any generic value if this one is chosen.
-- **Allow PickUp Points**: allow the customer to set a pick up point to drop off the items to return.
+- **Allow PickUp Points**: allow the customer to set a pickup point to drop off the items to return.
 It uses the geocoordinates from the order to find the closest pickup points.
 - **Proportional shipping value**: the shipping value to be refunded per item will be automatically calculated based on the item value percentage of the total order value.
-- **Item condition selector**: require the store user to select the condition of the items
+- **Item condition selector**: requires the store user to select the condition of the items

 ### Transactional Emails

-The app leverages the capabilites of VTEX Message Center to notify the customers when a return request is created and when the status of their return changes.
+The app leverages VTEX Message Center to notify customers when a return request is created and when its status changes.

-When creating a return request for the first time, the app creates a default template `oms-return-request-confirmation_{locale}` that is modifiable on the Message Center to suit each store needs. the locale will be filled with the locale the store user had when browsing the store.
+When creating a return request for the first time, the app creates a default template `oms-return-request-confirmation_{locale}` that is modifiable on the Message Center to suit each store's needs.
+The locale will be filled with the locale the store user had when browsing the store.

-Additional to the confirmation template, on successful Return Request Status update, the app also creates a `oms-return-request-status-update_{locale}`.
+In addition to the confirmation template, upon successful update of the Return Request Status, the app also creates a `oms-return-request-status-update_{locale}`.

-Both templates will always be created in English, it is responsability of the store to translate them to the desired locale.
+Both templates will always be created in English.
+It is the store's responsibility to translate them to the desired locale.

 ## API

 ### Create Return Request

-To create a Return Request make a POST request to the following endpoint:
+To create a Return Request, make a POST request to the following endpoint:
 `https://{accountName}.myvtex.com/_v/return-request`
 with an example body in the form of: